IF THESE WALLS COULD TALK

 Larry Burns

-President and CEO, Children's Hospital of Michigan Foundation
+Former President and CEO, Children's Hospital Foundation

-“I have experienced the world of recovery for over 28 years, and until I met Ken, I was in the dark about the corruption that has taken place within the treatment industry.
+“I have experienced the world of recovery for over 34 years, and until I met Ken, I was in the dark about the corruption that has taken place within the treatment industry.
 Through his foundation and speaking engagements, he is guiding people into finding legitimate resources and treatment options for themselves or their loved one.
 In short, he is saving lives.

 Lisa Vetter